isomerpages/moh-upec/_our-work/Community Responsiveness/NCER Workgroup.md

 resilience, and responsiveness in out-of-hospital medical emergencies and implement the 5-year NCER Roadmap.</p>
 <p><strong><u>Terms of Reference for the NCER Workgroup</u></strong><u><br></u>1.
-To formulate and implement collaborave strategic direcons to strengthen community’s level of preparedness, resilience, and responsiveness in improving cardiac arrest survival.
+To formulate strategic directions and implement plans to strengthen community’s level of preparedness, resilience, and responsiveness in improving cardiac arrest survival.&nbsp;
 <br>2.
-To coordinate and implement the 5-year Naonal Community Emergency and
+To coordinate and implement the 5-year National Community Emergency
-Resilience Roadmap.
+and Resilience Roadmap.&nbsp;
 <br>3.
-To serve as a plaorm for informaon sharing among the diﬀerent stakeholders
+To serve as a platform for information sharing among the diﬀerent stakeholders
-represented in the NCER workgroup and make sustainable eﬀorts to drive the culture change.</p>
+represented in the NCER workgroup; and make sustainable eﬀorts to drive the culture change.</p>
 <p></p>
 <div class="isomer-image-wrapper">